 According to this article from 1954, Australia was producing 90% of the button used in the country, and 99% of the billions of buttons produced world-wide were by now made from plastic.
 “Even those frivolous diamente-centred jet buttons, those round pearl ones, those crystal glitterers, those mother of pearl ones, and those shining gold and silver filagree fancies that come on your fashion-right frocks aren’t what they seem.
 They’re plastic.”

 Plaited Leather Buttons: 1950’s onwards

 While undoubtedly leather buttons were used before this time ( see below article from 1917), they seem to become more popular after WW2 (borrowing perhaps from military uniforms) particularly on sports/tweed coats and jackets.
-A local industry spang up to meet the demand.
+A local industry sprang up to meet the demand.
 Many European and Jewish immigrants set up in the ‘rag trade’ at this time.
 Some would use outworkers to hand plait strips of leather into buttons in their homes that would be collected, dyed, varnished and carded to be sold to shops and tailors.

 Published in the Advocate (Launceston), 5th August 1954.
 It appears Mr Grey started his business after WW1 (‘the last war’) and was quite successful.
 A bit of detective work has uncovered that (despite being reported as W.E.
-Grey) his name was actually William Maxwell Gray (so much for accuracy in journalism!).
+Grey) his name was actually William Maxwell Gray (so much for accuracy in journalism!)
 He was born near Kobe, Japan in 1889 and died in 1960 in Tasmania.
 His wife, demonstrating leather plaiting in the photo, was Helen Gray.